ING to pay $619 million over Cuba, Iran sanctions

 It said the issues did not involve ING’s insurance and investment management operations, nor the retail banking side or ING Direct.

-Reporting by Karen Freifeld; Additional reporting by Sara Webb in Amsterdam and Jonathan Stempel in New York; editing by M.D.
-Golan and Richard Chang
+Reporting by Karen Freifeld; Additional reporting by Sara Webb in Amsterdam; editing by M.D.
+Golan